EashanKaushik/car-damage-detecting-MaskRCNN/README.md

 </p>

 # Steps Model Training
  1) Go in model-training directory, in the master file you will be able to find the code for all three stages.
+(I will soon write a blog on medium on training of MaskRCNN model)

- 2) requirements.txt
+ 2) Install necessary requirements from requirements.txt
+ <center> 'pip install -r requirements.txt' </center>

- 3) You can train the model on just stage-1, stage-2 and stage-3.
-Dataset for each stage is provided.
+ 4) You can train the model on just stage-1, stage-2 and stage-3.
+Dataset for each stage code is provided.

- 4) download the maskrcnn coco weights from https://github.com/matterport/Mask_RCNN, and train the model on these weights.
+ 5) Download the maskrcnn coco weights from https://github.com/matterport/Mask_RCNN, and train the model on these weights.

- 5) Put the weights after getting desired reults in model directory.
+ 6) Put the weights after getting desired reults in model directory.

- 6) Change line # in to name of the weights.
+ 7) Change line #22 in app/utils.py to the name of the weights you have generated.

- 7) Run app.py file
+ 8) Run app.py file and the website will be hosted on http://127.0.0.1:5000/

+<center> 'app.add_url_rule('/base','base',views.base)
+app.add_url_rule('/','index',views.index)
+app.add_url_rule('/damageapp','damageapp',views.damageapp)
+app.add_url_rule('/damageapp/damage','damage',views.damage,methods=['GET','POST'])' </center>

 # Reference